agrodet/Tatoeba-playground/README.md

   code ...
 --
 # Explanation cell #
 Choose the word you want to search, run the cell, and all sentences (from your sentences set) containing your word will be displayed.
-The occurences that will match are your word, and your word in lowercase, uppercase, or capitalized.
+Any occurrence of your word, regardless of capitalization, will match.
-For example, if you look for beauty, sentences starting by Beauty will also match.
+For example, if you search for "beauty", sentences containing "Beauty" will also match.
 --
 # Variable definition cell #
 word = "skis"                   <-- Modify this